 The vehicle needs service more often when pulling a trailer.
-See Maintenance Schedule on page 11-3.
+See this manual's Maintenance Schedule or Index for more information.
 Things that are especially important in trailer operation are automatic transmission fluid, engine oil, axle lubricant, belts, cooling system and brake system.
 It is a good idea to inspect these before and during the trip.